McMurdo Sound: Tourism

 Infrequent Antarctic cruises have included passenger vessels carrying up to 960 tourists (IAATO).
 Such vessels may conduct so-called "drive-by" cruises, with no landings made ashore.

-The Russian Kapitan Khlebnikov has conducted voyages to the Weddell Sea and Ross Sea regions since 1992.
-High-latitude cruises in dense pack ice are only achievable during the summer season, November into March.
+The Russian icebreaker Kapitan Khlebnikov (picture to the right) has conducted voyages to the Weddell Sea and Ross Sea regions since 1992.
+High-latitude cruises in dense pack ice are only achievable during the austral summer season, November into March.
 In 1997, the vessel Kapitan Khlebnikov claimed the distinction of being the first ship to circumnavigate Antarctica with passengers (Quark Expeditions).
 Passengers aboard the icebreaker make landings aboard Zodiac inflatable boats to explore remote beaches.
 Their itinerary may also include stops at Ross Island's historic explorer huts at Discovery Point near McMurdo Station or Cape Royds (Antarctica New Zealand).
 Additionally, the Russian icebreaker extends the reach of tourism by launching helicopter trips from its decks, including visits to sites such as the McMurdo Dry Valleys and areas noted for wildlife viewing.

 The 'Spirit of Enderby has been conducting cruises to the Ross Sea region for many years, including McMurdo Sound.
 Although the Enderby has an ice-strengthened hull, the ship is not an icebreaker.
 The Enderby sports Zodiac inflatable boats, a hovercraft for Antarctica voyages, and all-terrain vehicles for over ice or overland travel.
 Land-based tourism in Antarctica, however, continues to be rare.
 Antarctica lacks a permanent land-based tourism facility, despite the annual surge in the number of visitors.

 The International Association of Tour Operators (IAATO) has established voluntary standards to discourage tourists from disrupting wildlife.
 Nonetheless, large ships, carrying more than 400 passengers, may spend up to 12 hours transporting tourists to and from breeding sites.
 Such large-ship operations expose wildlife to humans far longer than smaller vessels.